All Episodes

 Next to smoking, the most expensive thing people do that causes health problems is overeat.

-So um why why no subsidizing of uh of Nutra System and Jenny Craig and all these other diet?
+So why no subsidizing of Nutra System and Jenny Craig and all these other diet It's bad news for America's obesity problem out there meeting and surpassing all audience expectations on a daily basis.

-Here from the Limbaugh Institute for Advanced Conservative Studies, Citigroup reportedly, why we check this the uh price here for City.
+Here from the Limbaugh Institute for Advanced Conservative Studies, Citigroup reportedly, let me check the price here for Citigroup.

-What is the well, they're up above two bucks at two bucks and eleven cents.
+Well, they're up above two bucks at two bucks and 11 cents.

-They were just under two bucks on Friday, the uh Dow Jones Industrial Average down one nineteen.
+They were just under two bucks on Friday.

 You don't find any institution that is confident about what is happening.